awslabs/amazon-kinesis-video-streams-producer-c/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+**Media pipeline:**
+ - What is the media source (GStreamer, custom, etc).
+What is the upstream encoder/pipeline?
+ - What is the media type, configuration
+ - For Video - what's the codec information (Annex-B, AvCC, raw frames), CPD present, etc..
+ - For Audio - what's the audio configuration (CPD generated, etc)..
+ - Intermittent/continuous streaming?

 **Logging**
 Add relevant SDK logging.
 IMPORTANT NOTE:  Please make sure to NOT share AWS access credentials under any circumstance!
 Please make sure they are not in the logs.